keonroohparvar/cloudForecastPrediction/README.md

 # Cloud Forecast Prediction using Deep Learning

-This project was put forward due to the work of Keon Roohparvar (@keonroohparvar), Mckenna Reed (@KennaReed), Noah Yuen, and Kevin Sittner (@ksittner), and our work was under the advisement of Dr. Maria Pantoja.
+This project was put forward due to the work of Keon Roohparvar (@keonroohparvar), Mckenna Reed (@KennaReed), Noah Yuen (@noahyuen), and Kevin Sittner (@ksittner), and our work was under the advisement of Dr. Maria Pantoja.

 <!-- SUMMARY OF THE ENTIRE REPO'S FUNCTION -->